aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ## How-to Insert and Work with the Table of Contents Field

 Often you will work with documents containing a table of contents (TOC).
-Using Aspose.Words you can insert your own table of contents or completely rebuild the existing table of contents in the document using just a few lines of code.
+Using Aspose.Words you can insert your own table of contents or completely rebuild the existing table of contents in the document using just multiple lines of code.
 This article outlines how to work with the table of contents field and demonstrates:

 - How to insert a brand new TOC
 - Update new or existing TOCs in the document.